hyperledger-archives/aries-cloudagent-loadgenerator/setup/README.md

 The architecture mainly consists of three underlying building blocks:

 - [VON-Network](https://github.com/bcgov/von-network) for a local deployment of an indy ledger
-- Two [ACA-Py](https://github.com/hyperledger/aries-cloudagent-python)-instances representing a holder and an issuer/verifier (+ PostgreSQL as the wallet backend)
+- Two [ACA-Py](https://github.com/hyperledger/aries-cloudagent-python) instances representing a holder and an issuer/verifier (+ PostgreSQL as the wallet backend)
 - [Tails Server](https://github.com/bcgov/indy-tails-server/) to support revocation

 ## Prerequisites